 Mitsui has been maintaining employee dormitories for many years.
 Not just to offer secure, comfortable living environments to young employees, we also hope to help them build networks with other employees in the company.

 When dormitory residents learn from their seniors/juniors and colleagues in the dormitory, and share in friendly rivalries, it encourages their self-sustaining growth.
 We believe that personal networks crossing organizational boundaries built at dormitories, as well as everyday life itself and the sense of community from living there, will become invaluable assets for their future and we encourage new graduates hired by the company in particular to make use of our dormitories.

 At present, approximately 340 employees, mostly young employees who have been with Mitsui less than three years, reside in four dormitories located in the suburbs of Tokyo.
 Welcome parties for newcomers, social dinners and other events as well as everyday life at each dormitory help to deepen communication among employees along vertical, horizontal, and diagonal axes.

 Because dormitory residents include regionally hired staff who stay in Japan for long periods to participate in training programs at the Tokyo Head Office, the dormitories are also widely used for global networking among employees.

 Strengthening Employee Engagement on a Global Group Basis

-We conduct the Mitsui Engagement Survey as a way of building our organizational strength through the enhancement of employee motivation.
+We have been conducting the Mitsui Engagement Survey since 2018 as a way of building our organizational strength through the enhancement of employee motivation.

 Percentage of employees who gave positive responses to related questions.

-* Willingness to contribute to the company and loyalty, willingness to make voluntary efforts
+* Willingness to contribute or loyalty to the company, and desire to make voluntary efforts